metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 > The quick start is intended for running Metabase locally.
 See below for instructions on [running Metabase in production](#production-installation).

-If you have Java installed, just
+If you have Java installed:

 1. [Download Metabase](https://metabase.com/start/jar.html).
-2. Create a new directory and move the JAR you downloaded into that new directory.
+2. Create a new directory and move the Metabase JAR into it.
-3. Change into that directory and run:
+3. Change into your new Metabase directory and run the JAR.
    ```
    java --jar metabase.jar
    ```

-4. Metabase will log its progress in the terminal as it starts up.
+Metabase will log its progress in the terminal as it starts up.
 Wait until you see "Metabase Initialization Complete" and visit [localhost:3000](http://localhost:3000/setup).

 ## Local installation

 If you just want to try Metabase out, play around with Metabase, or just use Metabase on your local machine, Metabase ships with a default application database that you can use. **This setup is not meant for production**.
 If you intend to run Metabase for real at your organization, see [Production installation](#production-installation).

+The below instructions are the same as the quick start above, just with a little more context around each step.

 ### 1. Install Java JRE